-- All Solid Johnson Premium Hardwood Flooring can be installed on and above grade only.
-Note: If any part of the soil surrounding the structure is 3" above the floor of any level, consider that level below-grade. - 3/4" solid flooring cannot be installed over radiant heated sub floor systems. - 3/4" solid Johnson Premium Hardwood Flooring is designed for nail/cleat, or staple-down applications.
-Note: With some exotic species, stables may split the tongue. - When installing Johnson Premium Hardwood Flooring it is recommended to work out of 3 to 5 boxes at a time in order to achieve a more uniform color tone and grain appearance. - Verify that the delivered wood flooring has 6 to 9% moisture content and is free of defects.
+- All Solid Johnson Premium Bamboo Flooring can be installed on and above grade only.
+Note: If any part of the soil surrounding the structure is 3" above the floor of any level, consider that level below-grade. - 5/8" solid Johnson Premium Bamboo Flooring cannot be installed over radiant heated sub floor systems. - 5/8" solid Johnson Premium Bamboo Flooring is designed for nail/glue-down/cleat applications.
+Note: the use of staples on bamboo flooring has been known to split the tongue resulting in "squeaking floor syndrome".
+Therefore, Johnson Premium Hardwood Flooring does not recommend the use of staples. - When installing Johnson Premium Bamboo Flooring it is recommended to work out of 3 to 5 boxes at a time in order to achieve a more uniform color tone and grain appearance. - Verify that the delivered wood flooring has 8 to 11% moisture content and is free of defects.